Ghana: Social Transformation and Cultural Expression

 - Track Your Application Online

 “Between traditional craft workshops, trips to various religious ceremonies and places of worship, dance and drumming classes, and homestays, my exposure led to a lot of cultural learning and self discovery.”

 Students in the Ghana: Social Transformation and Cultural Expression program examine societal change in Ghana from cultural and artistic perspectives.
 Through meaningful engagement with different knowledge systems, students acquire both the theoretical frameworks and practical experience necessary to understand Ghanaian society as well as the country's rich artistic and cultural outputs.

 Ghana in Multidisciplinary Contexts

-- Religion - Students discover that Ghanaians are a very religious people and signs of their adherence to different faiths, including Christianity, Islam, and traditional religions, are highly visible in the streets of Ghanaian cities and villages alike.
-Churches and mosques are found on most street corners, and the signs on shops and public transportation are often testament to the owner's faith.
+- Religion – Students discover that Ghanaians are a very religious people and signs of their different faiths, including Christianity, Islam, and traditional religions, are highly visible in the streets of Ghanaian cities and villages.
+Churches and mosques are found on most street corners, and the signs on shops and public transportation are often testaments to the owner's faith.
 Students explore the dynamic and often complex relationship between society, the arts, and religion in different Ghanaian communities.

 - Development – Students examine and are often confronted head-on with the commodification of the arts in present-day Ghana.
 Economic factors and a shift in patronage of various artistic phenomena reveal the relationship between art and economies.